SakifKhan98/otomoto-scrapper/README.md

 4. I've researched a bit and found that we can use mitm proxy tool for scrapping mobile applications (like otomot) but not 100% sure how to do that.
 But can give that a try later if needed.

-5. The performance can be improved by adding some waiting function. (like waitForUntil and its various values)
+5. The performance can be improved by adding some waiting function. (like waitForUntil and its various values).

+6. Codes can be more cleaner by making it more modular.
+By modular I mean that extracting various functions to separate file and importing them from there to use in the main index.js file.